lamadipen/CodeIgniterRCP/README.md

 # CodeIgniterRCP
 Example of RCPXML on codeigniter

-Copy the files on your web directory i.e if your are using wamp then copy the files to your www directory.
-We should import the data with provided sql files.
+Copy RPC folder on your web directory i.e if your are using wamp then copy the folder to your www directory.
+You should also import the database file provided.

 This project uses CodeIgniter built in library.